Laura Munana

-Laura Munana (born July 24, 1981, in San Jose, California, United States) is an American-born former ice dancer who represented Mexico in international competition with her brother Luke Munana.
+Laura Munana (born July 24, 1981, in San Jose, California) is an American-born former ice dancer who represented Mexico in international competition with her brother Luke Munana.
 The two competed for the United States until 2004.
 After that, they competed at the Four Continents Championships and the World Figure Skating Championships for Mexico, as well as competing on the Grand Prix circuit.
 The Munanas were the first ice dancers to compete internationally for Mexico.
 They retired from skating after the 2006–2007 season.